-Logan City Council libraries offer a range of disability resources including audio books, large print materials and special needs computers.
+Logan City Council Libraries offer a wide range of disability resources, as well as programs and event.
+Resources include audio books, large print materials, special needs software and assistive technologies.

 The Accessibility Centre is located at Logan North Library.
 It has computers, equipment and resources for people with vision, hearing and mobility disabilities and learning differences.
 Call 3412 4140 or email firstname.lastname@example.org